bazelbuild/examples/bzlmod/03-introduce_dependencies_with_module_extension/README.md

 This is an example on how to introduce dependencies by invoking external repositories with module extensions.
-The WORKSPACE file contains the equivalent definitons in the old system.
+The WORKSPACE file contains the equivalent definitions in the old system.
 It covers the following topics:

 - defining simple module extensions to introduce external repositories.
 - using a module extension provided by the root module.